tingyuz/ndn-tools/INSTALL.md

    Note: If you have installed ndn-cxx from a binary package, please make sure development headers are installed (e.g., if using Ubuntu PPA, the `libndn-cxx-dev` package is needed).

-   Any operating system and compiler supported by ndn-cxx is supported by ndn-tools.

--  `libpcap`
+-  `libserved`

-    Comes with the base system on macOS.

-    On Ubuntu:

-        sudo apt install libpcap-dev

-    On CentOS and Fedora:

-        sudo dnf config-manager --enable PowerTools  # CentOS only sudo dnf install libpcap-devel
+-  boost library 1.65.1 ( the higher version may cause failure)

 ## Build Steps

-To configure, compile, and install ndn-tools, type the following commands in ndn-tools source directory:
+Type the following commands in the source directory:

     ./waf configure
     ./waf
     sudo ./waf install

-To uninstall ndn-tools:
+To uninstall:

     sudo ./waf uninstall